ellemouton/website/content/drafts/taproot-prelims.md

     image: "/taprootPrelims/cover.png"
 ---

-In my last blog post, I promised a follow-up post on the workings of Taproot channels.
+In my [last][pre-tap-chans] blog post, I promised a follow-up post on the workings of Taproot channels.
 However, when I started working on it, I realised that it might be a good idea to first dedicate a post to recap the preliminaries that will be required in order to understand the follow-up Taproot channel articles.
 So here you go!

 # Overview